1st Massachusetts Infantry Regiment: First Battle of Bull Run

 Due to the failure of the reconnaissance at Blackburn's Ford, McDowell determined that a frontal assault on the Confederate lines across Bull Run would be necessary.
-The result was the First Battle of Bull Run fought on July 27.
+The result was the First Battle of Bull Run fought on July 21.
 During the battle, the 1st Massachusetts and their brigade were posted at Blackburn's Ford to hold the crossing and to make demonstrations, or lightly engage, the forces on the other side of the ford to prevent them from reinforcing the rest of the Confederate line.
 The 1st Massachusetts, relatively sheltered in woods near the ford, waited for hours while the main action played out several miles to their northwest, upstream along Bull Run.
+In their position, mail and rations had been brought forward, and it seemed everything was going in the Union's favor.
+Various bodies of rebel troops could be seen gathering in the 1st's front and on the left.
+The men had strengthened their position with a parapet of earth and an abbatis extending several hundred feet to the right and left.
+Skirmishers in the woods soon fell back to the regiment reporting large numbers of rebels.

 When the main Union force retreated in extreme disorder, the Confederate troops at Blackburn's Ford advanced to attack.
-The 1st Massachusetts resisted this advance for a short time, returning fire.
+The 1st Massachusetts resisted this advance for a short time, returning fire from their fortified position driving the rebels back into the protection of the woods.
+During this action, the regiment suffered its only casualties of the battle including 2nd Lt.
+ELijah B. Gill of Company I who had been holding the farmhouse.
 Soon, however, an order came for them to immediately retire.
 Having no knowledge of the general retreat, this order came as a surprise to the regiment.
+Realizing the battle was lost, McDowell had ordered Richardson to withdraw and cover the retreat from Centreville.
 They marched northward towards Centreville but did not join in the general retreat.
-Instead they halted and bivouacked just in the rear of the artillery, buried their dead, and rested until orders came near midnight to march for Washington.
+Instead they halted and bivouacked just in the rear of the artillery, buried Lt Gill, and rested until orders came near midnight to march for Washington.
 Theirs was the last Union brigade to leave the field.
+The 1st Massachusetts and its mates covered the army and reached Arlington about 4:00 p.m. on Monday, July 22 having been so far in rear that no other troops of McDowell's army were in sight.